cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 cucumber.features=                                             # comma separated paths to feature files.
                                                                # example: path/to/example.feature, path/to/other.feature
                                                                # note: When used any discovery selectors from the JUnit
                                                                # Platform will be ignored.
-Use with caution and care.
+This may lead to multiple
+                                                               # executions of Cucumber.
+For example when used in
+                                                               # combination with the JUnit Platform Suite Engine.
+                                                               # When using cucumber through the JUnit Platform
+                                                               # Launcher API or the JUnit Platform Suite Engine, it is
+                                                               # recommended to respectively use JUnits
+                                                               # DiscoverySelectors or equivalent annotations.

 cucumber.filter.tags=                                          # a cucumber tag expression.
                                                                # only scenarios with matching tags are executed.